Video advertising

 To make the serving of video ads uniform and standardized across different platforms, the Interactive Advertising Bureau (IAB) developed the Video Ad Serving Template (VAST) and Video Multiple Ad Playlist (VMAP) standards.

 VAST facilitates communication with ad servers, ensuring that ads are properly served and that interaction data is reported back accurately.
+More details on that format is in The VAST protocol

 Both VAST and VMAP involve making ad calls using HTTP, and receiving ad responses in a specific XML format.